rohanpm/more-executors/_sources/user-guide.rst.txt

     with executor:
         do_something(executor)

-Shutting down executors is optional and is not necessary to (eventually) reclaim resources.
+Generally, shutting down executors is optional and is not necessary to (eventually) reclaim resources.

+However, where executors accept caller-provided code (such as the polling function to :class:`~more_executors.poll.PollExecutor` or the retry policy to :class:`~more_executors.retry.RetryExecutor`), it is easy to accidentally create a circular reference between the provided code and the executor.
+When this happens, it will no longer be possible for the garbage collector to clean up the executor's resources automatically and a thread leak may occur.
+If in doubt, call :meth:`~concurrent.futures.Executor.shutdown`.